EarthWalkSoftware/debian-base/README.md

 ______
 ### Documentation
-Documentation for this docker image is provided by the original *nimmis/docker-ubuntu* docker image documentation at
+Documentation for this docker image is provided by the original [nimmis/docker-ubuntu](https://github.com/nimmis/docker-ubuntu) docker image documentation at

   https://github.com/nimmis/docker-ubuntu

 When following the narrative, replace *nimmis/docker-ubuntu* with *earthwalksoftware/debian-base*, and *ubuntu* with *debian*.
-The provided functions and utilities are identical to the original image, except that they are being run under *Debian 9.2*.
+The provided functions and utilities are identical to the original image, except that they are being run under *Debian*.

 ______
 ### Creating a container